WeirdKittyZ/ClancyGroup/people.md

 ## The Chatty Owl  _(monoY)_
 This is Weird Kitty's friend, she is Chatty Owl, and she can do some physics too...
 She is very strong...

-> I can take down everyone in this group :slightly_smiling_face:.
+> I can take down everyone in this group.
 >
 > ---The Chatty Owl